karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 ## ssh

 Lastly, something I never realized before all this is that you can use a GPG authentication subkey as an SSH key for servers or source control or wherever an SSH key would be used.
-This has a fantastic side effect of giving my SSH key hardware 2 factor authentication.
-It is extremely simple to do once you have your keys all exported to the Yubikey NEO.
+This has a fantastic side effect of bestowing hardware 2 factor authentication upon my SSH key.
+It is simple to do once you have all your keys exported to the Yubikey NEO.
 To get the public key for your GPG authentication subkey you run the following command:

 ```
 gpgkey2ssh <id-of-authentication-subkey>